Warning: The information and forms in this guide are not a substitute for the advice and help of a lawyer.

 Identity theft happens when someone uses your personal identifying information to pretend to be you.
 This can occur in a number of ways and for a variety of reasons.
 If you have been the victim of identity theft you will likely have to pull your credit report, dispute fraudulent activity, prove you have not opened accounts or incurred debt, or even prove that you are not the person identified as having committed a crime.

-The forms below will help you navigate through the challenging process of untangling your credit and disputing the fraudulent activity.
+This guide will help you navigate through the challenging process of untangling your credit report and disputing the fraudulent activity.
 Have the appropriate affidavits notarized to provide the necessary evidence to creditors, credit agencies, the IRS, and/or DPS.
 Use the provided sample letters to notify creditors and dispute accounts or charges.
 Record and monitor your progress with the Report, Dispute, Investigate, and Monitor forms.

 - Texas Penal Code §32.51 is the section that provides for ID Theft as a crime in Texas.
 It states that “A person commits an offense if the person, with the intent to harm or defraud another, obtains, possesses, transfers, or uses an item of identifying information of another person without the other person's consent…”

 - Remain calm.

 - This will be a lengthy and stressful process, but as long as you know you are following a plan, you can increase your chances of solving most, if not all of the problems you face, and increase your chances of recovering as much as the money you have lost as possible.